pymc-devs/pymc-examples/examples/howto/data_container.myst.md

 ## Introduction

 After building the statistical model of your dreams, you're going to need to feed it some data.
-Data is "shown" to a PyMC model via the `observed` keyword argument of all random variables.
-This argument accepts a wide variety of datatypes, including numpy `ndarrays`, pandas `Series` and `DataFrame`, and even pytensor `TensorVariables`.
+Data is typically introduced to a PyMC model in one of two ways.
+Some data is used as an exogenous input, such as in regression models, where $\mathbb E[y] = X\beta$.
+Other data are "observed" examples of the enodgenous outputs of your model, and used as inputs to the likelihood function implied by your model.
+These data, either exogenous or endogenous, can be included in y a wide variety of datatypes, including numpy `ndarrays`, pandas `Series` and `DataFrame`, and even pytensor `TensorVariables`.
 Although you can pass these "raw" datatypes to your PyMC model, the best way is to use one of two {class}`pymc.Data` containers.

 These containers make it extremely easy to work with data in a PyMC model.
 They offer a range of benefits, including: